 Even if you are confused about the meaning of the different types and kinds of scholarships available to students, I have it sorted out.
-Read on for more on all you need to know about scholarships, the different types of scholarships, kinds of scholarships, and examples of scholarships.
+Keep reading to learn more concerning what you need to know about scholarships, the various forms of scholarships, types of scholarships, and scholarship examples.

 What is scholarship?